-Patients experience the aisle as uncertain, stiff and slow.
-The feet may be perceived as glued to the substrate or that the legs feel heavy like logs.
-It can be difficult to climb stairs or on uneven surfaces such as in the forest and land.
-Patients often have poor balance with repeated falls and injuries.
-The aisle is distinctly slow, wide-gauge (wide between the feet) with short rushing steps and decreased movements in the hip, knee and ankles.
-As with Parkinson's disease, the aisle can lock in, which can manifest itself as turning with sometimes many extra steps.
-Walking difficulties are the most easily identified symptom and therefore many patients describe walking difficulties as onset symptoms.
+Patients experience their walking as unpredictable, stiff, and slow.
+The feet may be perceived as glued to the floor or that the legs feel heavy like logs.
+It can be difficult to climb stairs or walk on uneven surfaces such as in the forest.
+Patients often have poor balance and tend to repeatedly fall and injure themselves.
+The walk is distinctly slow, wide-gauge (wide between the feet) with short rushing steps and decreased movements in the hip, knee and ankles.
+As with Parkinson's disease, the walk can be locked in, which is noticeable, for example, when the person turns around and the turn requires many steps.
+Walking difficulties is the most easily identified symptom and therefore many patients describe walking difficulties as debut symptoms.